crashdemons/MiningTrophies/README.md

 Only players in survival or adventure modes can gain rewards.
 Use of silktouch tools and shears are disabled so that the block must be actually broken for a reward to be dropped.

+# Downloading the Plugin
+You can find released JARs (that can be added to your plugins folder) on the [Releases tab](https://github.com/crashdemons/MiningTrophies/releases) of this project.

+If you want something a bit more shiny, you can check out our [development builds](https://ci.meme.tips/job/MiningTrophies/) available through Jenkins CI.

+# Building the Project yourself
+We've recently moved to using Maven!
+If you used build.xml or a Netbeans Project before, you may need to import the project again as a maven project / from existing POM.

+[This document](https://github.com/crashdemons/Notes/blob/master/Importing_Maven_Projects.md) may help you import the project in your IDE.